 The first courthouse in Bedford County was established in 1810.
 It was built on the northwest corner of the town’s public square.
 It was a small wooden structure and probably stood where the current Shelbyville City Hall or the United Methodist Church stands now.
 We do not know if that first structure was destroyed or replaced but on January 25, 1811, a notice was carried in the Democratic Clarion and Tennessee Gazette, Nashville, Tennessee for bids on building a brick courthouse to be 42x38 feet.
 In this building the first story was to be 16 feet high and the second story was to be 11 feet high.
 This second building was the first permanent courthouse built in the middle of the square.
 Unfortunately, it was destroyed by the storm of 1830.
 Another was built of brick in 1831to replace the second structure.
 This third building stood where the first one stood and where the present one stands.
 This court house structure stood until 1863 until when it was burned down by Union soldiers who were occupying the building during the Civil War.

 The fourth courthouse, which was also a brick building, was under construction from 1869 to 1873.
 It was considered a magnificent building.
 The total cost for this structure was $1,500.00.
 This courthouse was burned in December of 1934 by mob violence.
 The present day and fifth Bedford County Courthouse, a majestic Greek Revival structure, was built the following year at the cost of $175,000.
 It was built on the same stone foundation that was constructed for the previous building.

 Our Bedford County landscape is comprised of 475 square miles of beautiful rolling pastured lands mixed with high elevation hills and flat river bottoms.
 The Duck River meanders through the county from East to West and eventually empties into the majestic Tennessee River in Humphreys County.
-At 284 miles long, the scenic Duck is the longest river located entirely in the State of Tennessee and is home to more than 50 species of freshwater mussels and 151 species of fish, making it one of the most biologically diverse rivers in North America.
+At 284 miles long, the scenic Duck is the longest river located entirely within the borders of the State of Tennessee and is home to more than 50 species of freshwater mussels and 151 species of fish, making it one of the most biologically diverse rivers in North America.

 Welcome to Bedford County Tennessee, we hope you will love our people, our horses, our culture and our community as much as we do.